How do you pronounce “Fionnuala”?

 Osteopathy is a lot more affordable than you might expect, and excellent value for money.

-There is no waiting list, you can make your appointments at a time that suits you.
-Each appointment is between 30mins and an hour long, so there is plenty of time, alongside treatment, to discuss everything that is relevant to your problem, such as work activities, exercise advice, other health issues, even lifestyle and nutrition.
+There is no waiting list.
+You can make your appointments at a time that suits you.
+Each appointment is between 30mins and an hour long, so there is plenty of time, alongside treatment, to discuss everything that is relevant to your problem.
+We discuss your work and daily activities, exercise, other health issues, even lifestyle and nutrition.
 They are all relevant to your health.

 You and your osteopath have time to get to know each other and find what works best for you.
 Treatment is tailored to your needs.
-Concession fees are available for those on low income.
-You can contact your osteopath directly whenever you need to.
+Concession fees are available.

 Can I claim on Health Insurance?

-Many health insurance policies will allow you claim part of the cost of osteopathic treatment – check with your insurers to see if you are covered.
+Yes.
+Many health insurance policies will allow you claim for osteopathic treatment.
+Check with your insurers to see what’s covered.
 We can give you receipts for your treatment fees to use in your claim.

 What is involved in a treatment session?

-Follow up sessions focus on hands-on treatment.
-Advice on posture, exercise and relaxation is also usually given.
+Follow up sessions focus on hands-on treatment, with advice on posture, exercise and relaxation.
+These sessions take about 30mins.

-The initial consultation session lasts an hour, treatment sessions last half an hour.
-Most people have between two and six sessions, some people continue to have treatment at intervals, as necessary.
+Most people have between two and six sessions, we review progress all the time.
+Some people continue to have treatment sessions at intervals, for as long as necessary.

 What should I wear?

 The most important thing is that you feel comfortable and relaxed.
-An osteopath needs to assess how you hold yourself, and also needs to see your mobility in simple movements such as bending forward or back, side to side, and turning left or right.
+Your osteopath needs to assess how you hold yourself, and to see your mobility in simple movements such as bending forward or back, side to side, and turning left or right.

-Osteopaths usually ask patients to undress to their underwear during examination and treatment, but if you prefer not to undress then wear something light such as a vest top and shorts.
+Osteopaths usually ask patients to undress to their underwear during examination and treatment.
+If you prefer not to undress then wear something light such as a vest top and shorts.